lukaszknasiecki/uho-cms/README.md

 source: { model:"", "search": ["field_to_be_searched"], "search_strict":false }

+If you want to get values not full objects from options, add

+"settings": { "output":"value" }

 For large models you can use search field instead of select dropdown:

 input="search"

 `string`